 Fertility Treatment in North Cyprus

-Led by Dr. Armağan Ulubaş, euroCARE IVF in North Cyprus is the most prominent IVF clinic in the Turkish Republic of Northern Cyprus.
+Located in North Cyprus, euroCARE IVF, is the most prominent IVF clinic in the Turkish Republic of Northern Cyprus.
 Our fertility center strives to continually improve our clinical success rates — exceeding national averages.
 Our fertility doctors are renowned for developing a successful IVF program — with the highest pregnancy success rates in Cyprus.

 At euroCARE IVF, we have helped countless families to enjoy the riches of parenthood — a dream they nearly lost sight of until they visited the leading fertility clinic in Europe.
 The team provides patients with comprehensive fertility evaluations and compassionate care — including fertility consultations, advanced fertility surgery, and cost-effective IVF treatment.